 Grade Level(s): 2nd – 12th

 Description: How might we move tasks into meaningful conversations and thinking?
-Please join Erika Lusky, speech-language pathologist, and Julie Rains, special education teacher, for a unique opportunity to develop student engagement, reading comprehension, critical thinking, listening and speaking skills in a collaborative culture of thinking.
-As featured in Ron Ritchhart’s latest book, Creating Cultures of Thinking, Enbrighten is a framework for scaffolding student interaction and dialogue in any classroom environment.
+Enbrighten is a toolkit of evidence-based comprehension strategies that general and special educators can use together to develop student engagement, critical thinking, listening and speaking skills in a collaborative culture of thinking.
+As featured in Ron Ritchhart’s latest book, Creating Cultures of Thinking, Enbrighten offers a framework for scaffolding student interaction and dialogue in any classroom environment.
 This 4-part series is designed so that participants learn about and practice using the Enbrighten scaffolding tools together, return to school and try them with students, and then come back together as a group to reflect on, share and innovate their own implementation.
-Special Education Teachers, General Education Teachers, Speech-Language Pathologists, Teacher Consultants, Learning Consultants, Interventionists, Literacy Coaches, At-Risk Coordinators, and Media Specialists who wish to engineer effective discussions and develop the communication skills of their students using narrative and informational text in a culture of thinking are encouraged to join.
+Special Education Teachers, General Education Teachers, Speech-Language Pathologists, Teacher Consultants, Learning Consultants, Interventionists, Literacy Coaches, At-Risk Coordinators, and Media Specialists who wish to engineer effective discussions and develop the communication skills of their students using narrative and informational text in a culture of thinking

 Intended Audience: Special Education Teachers, General Education Teachers, Speech-Language Pathologists, Teacher Consultants, Learning Consultants, Interventionists, Literacy Coaches, At-Risk Coordinators, and Media Specialists who support students with IEPs who have communication needs.
 School building teams of 2 or more are encouraged; Individuals are welcome and will be connected with a support team during the series.